graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-05/papers/2025-06-01-spurious-rewards.md

 | *Incorrect* | reward only incorrect answers | **+24.6%**  | **~10%**  |
 | *Truth*     | ground-truth reward           | **+28.8%**  | **~15%**  |

-*"Adjusted" here is my personal estimation of the boost after removing ~15%, as mentioned above (and [here](https://safe-lip-9a8.notion.site/Incorrect-Baseline-Evaluations-Call-into-Question-Recent-LLM-RL-Claims-2012f1fbf0ee8094ab8ded1953c15a37#2012f1fbf0ee80319fb6ee27b1474624)).
+*"Adjusted" here is an estimation of the boost after removing ~15%, as mentioned above (and [here](https://safe-lip-9a8.notion.site/Incorrect-Baseline-Evaluations-Call-into-Question-Recent-LLM-RL-Claims-2012f1fbf0ee8094ab8ded1953c15a37#2012f1fbf0ee80319fb6ee27b1474624)).

 Whilst none of the other options perform as well as RLVR with the true labels, random and incorrect rewards get pretty close.
 Interestingly, other models analysed (LLaMA 3.2B Instruct and OLMo 2 7B) did *not* show such gains.